Great chain of being: Animals

 Animals have senses, are able to move, and have physical appetites.
-The apex predator like the lion, could move vigorously, and has powerful senses like keen eyesight and the ability to smell their prey from a distance, while a lower order of animals might wiggle or crawl, or like oysters were sessile, attached to the sea-bed.
+Apex predators like the lion could move vigorously, and has powerful senses like keen eyesight and the ability to smell their prey from a distance, while a lower order of animals might wiggle or crawl, or like oysters were sessile, attached to the sea-bed.
 All, however, share the senses of touch and taste.

 Plants

-Plants lacked sense organs and the ability to move, but they could grow and reproduce.
+Plants lack sense organs and the ability to move, but can grow and reproduce.
 The highest plants have important healing attributes within their leaves, buds, and flowers.

-Lower plants included fungi and mosses.
+Lower plants include fungi and mosses.

 Minerals

 At the bottom of the chain, minerals were unable to move, sense, grow, or reproduce.
 Their attributes were being solid and strong, while the gemstones possessed magic.
 The king of gems was the diamond.

 Natural science

 From Aristotle to Linnaeus

 The basic idea of a ranking of the world's organisms goes back to Aristotle's biology.
 In his History of Animals, where he ranked animals over plants based on their ability to move and sense, and graded the animals by their reproductive mode, live birth being "higher" than laying cold eggs, and possession of blood, warm-blooded mammals and birds again being "higher" than "bloodless" invertebrates.

 Aristotle's non-religious concept of higher and lower organisms was taken up by natural philosophers during the Scholastic period to form the basis of the Scala Naturae.
 The scala allowed for an ordering of beings, thus forming a basis for classification where each kind of mineral, plant and animal could be slotted into place.
 In medieval times, the great chain was seen as a God-given and unchangeable ordering.
 In the Northern Renaissance, the scientific focus shifted to biology; the threefold division of the chain below humans formed the basis for Carl Linnaeus's Systema Naturæ from 1737, where he divided the physical components of the world into the three familiar kingdoms of minerals, plants and animals.